 Contact a Lawyer Today

 Volunteers are a vital part of any economy and they deserve to have the same protections as regularly employed individuals.
 Luckily, there is compensation available for volunteers who are injured in the course of their duties in Australia.
 If you have been injured in your capacity as a volunteer, strict time limits apply to these matters.
-Contact BPC Lawyers today.
+Contact our Compensation Lawyers Sydney at BPC Lawyers today.